 If you think that the HRA Medicaid Fraud Division is investigating you for SNAP or Medicaid fraud, contact an attorney immediately.

-Albert Goodwin, Esq. is an attorney who helps people who got a letter from bureau of fraud investigation HRA negotiate with the investigators.
+Albert Goodwin, Esq. is an attorney who represents people who got a letter from the bureau of fraud investigation HRA.
 He also represents clients in defending criminal charges associated with Medicaid and SNAP fraud.
-You can reach Albert Goodwin, Esq. at (212) 233-1233.
+You can reach Albert Goodwin, Esq. at 718-509-9774.